eltoineukk/Cars/README.md

-This is a game project based on the cars Anime
+This is a game project based on the cars cartoon